ubergarm/SkyMagicIslands/README.md

 * ~6GB RAM seems fine for client; less okay for small server.
 * I suggest turning off fog, clouds, and to disable auto-jump.
 * If your PC can handle it, turn up render distance a bit to 10 or 12.
-* You can access NPC Quest Log by rebinding the `L` key or by using the tab above your inventory on the right.
 * During world generation select the default `Sky Magic Islands` an do *NOT* click `preview`.

 *IMPORTANT NOTE*: Do *NOT* update Modular Mechanics/Magic/Diversity or